mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 | TotalResults | integer  | always                    | Total number of results matching the search query.
 Example: 87 |

 #### 5.3.2  `Data` Objects
-The objects and data that are returned in the response  for  `Data`   which formthe search results are shown in the representation below.
-(The blue indicates an objects that is made up of a collection (of further sub-objects, data and arrays – not all sub-levels are shown in the representation), the red an array of data, and the solid outline indicates if the item is always returned in the response.)
-For full details of objects that define the arrays and collections, refer to the  [OpenAPI 3.0 spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).
+The objects and data that are returned in the response  for  `Data`   which form the search results are shown in the representation below.

+The blue indicates an object that is made up of a collection (of further sub-objects, data and arrays – not all sub-levels of the schema are shown in the representation below); the red an array of data; and the solid outline indicates if the item is always returned in the response.

+For the full specification, refer to the  [OpenAPI 3.0 spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).

 - [ ]  the schema table is not really necessary here as users can see the full details in the spec, however it does show at a glance what default values are etc.  The mind-map below shows the essence of the calls - can it be made clearer by adding the default values??? should it go down to a deeper level?